 Getting to Southern France

 If possible, book a multiple-leg itinerary to allow you to fly into Marseille and flying out of Nice Côte d’Azur airport, as this eliminates the need to return to Nice at the end of your trip.
 Alternatively, this itinerary can make a great add on to a France vacation that starts or ends in Paris.
 Air France has non-stop flights to Paris from many gateway cities.
 You can take the train from Nice to Paris or vice versa… it nice train ride along the French countryside.
 We saw fields after fields of sunflowers on the train ride.
 Renting a car (We use AutoEurope, you can get great deals and sometimes get upgrades) will give you the most flexibility of schedule, it is easy to drive in France especially in the country side.
-This way you can find all the hidden gems, stop and take as many photos you want when you are on your Provence and French Riviera driving tour – believe me you can’t help yourself.
+This way you can find all the hidden gems, stop and take as many photos you want when you are on your Provence and French Riviera driving tour – believe me you can’t help yourself!
 You could certainly use a French rail pass to do this itinerary tour of Southern France as well.

 Provence Road Trip

 Plane tree lined roads on the way to Saint Remy

 Marseille, capital of Provence